Operating Room Protocols for HCIRs

 In 2014, the Association of periOperative Registered Nurses (AORN) released a position statement on the role of the Health Care Industry Representative in the perioperative setting.

-• AORN recognizes that Health Care Industry Representatives (HCIRs) bring their knowledge and expertise to the operating room, but believes that there must be restrictions on their role within that setting
+• AORN recognizes that Health Care Industry Representatives (HCIRs) bring their knowledge and expertise to the operating room but believes that there must be restrictions on their role within that setting.

-• To carry out all core nursing activities
+• Carrying out all core nursing activities

-• The Preoperative Administrator is responsible:
+The Preoperative Administrator is responsible for:

 Course Content Example 2: